dsun7c4/ntpserver/README.md

   * usbbbrkout

     Break out board for the panel mount USB-B connector.
-* linux
+* linux (submodule)

-  Fork of the Xilinx linux kernel used.
-Currently unchanged since the fork.
-Used to locally build the kernel and modules.
+  Submodule pointing to the Xilinx version of linux used.
-* u-boot
+* u-boot (submodule)

-  Fork of Xilinx u-boot used.
-Currently unchanged since the fork.
-Used to locally build the bootloader.
+  Submodule pointing to the Xilinx version of u-boot used.
 * scripts

   Various test scripts and programs to setup the programmed FPGA.